Dunbar (ship): Shipwreck

 On the night of 20 August 1857, the ship approached the entrance to Port Jackson from the south, but heavy rain and a strong gale made navigating difficult.
 The ship's captain, James Green, either erroneously believing he had already passed the harbour's southern headland or mistaking a smaller break in the coastline known as The Gap for the port's entrance, drove the ship onto rocks.
 There were 59 crew and 63 passengers on board under command of Captain Green.
 The ship was driven against the cliffs of South Head and rapidly broke apart.
 The force of the gale caused the Dunbar to break up.
-Only one out of 122 survived, Able Seaman James Johnson, who managed to cling to the cliff face until rescued some a day or two later.
+Only one out of 122 survived, Able Seaman James Johnson, who managed to cling to the cliff face until rescued a day or two later.
 The remainder of the passengers and crew were drowned.
 Bodies and wreckage filled the harbour.
 A funeral was held in Sydney for the dead which included several prominent residents and business people.
 There were seven hearses, four mourning coaches and a long procession of carriages.
 The city closed down for the ceremony and the streets lined with mourners while all flags flew at half mast across the city and harbour.
 A day of public mourning was declared.
 The remains of the bodies of twenty-two victims were recovered and interred in a single large tomb in Camperdown Cemetery in Newtown.
 Several other victims have individual monuments.
-The ship's bell was recovered and donated to St John's Anglican church in Darlinghurst Road near Sydney's Kings Cross.
+The ship's bell was recovered and donated to St John's Anglican Church, Darlinghurst.
 It was installed in the bell-tower of the adjoining St John's Primary School (now demolished) where it became a tradition for generations of head-boys to announce the start of each school day by ringing it.
 A later enquiry blamed the disaster on insufficient navigational aids in the Harbour.
-As a result of this loss and that of the ship Catherine Adamson at North Head some 9 weeks later, the Government built the Hornby Light at the tip of South Head.
+As a result of this loss and that of the ship Catherine Adamson at North Head some nine weeks later, the Government built the Hornby Light at the tip of South Head.
 James Johnson was eventually employed in Newcastle as the lighthouse keeper and on 12 July 1866, was instrumental in rescuing the sole survivor of the paddle steamer SS Cawarra wrecked there in 1866.
 Memorial services for the victims of the Dunbar are held annually at St Stephen's Church.